Let’s Eat at Caribbean Hut in Clemson

 CLEMSON, S.C.
 (WSPA) – There’s a restaurant in Clemson dishing out cuisine straight from the islands.
-You can come see Trevor Lewis and Kyron McMaster at the Caribbean Hut in Clemson.
+You can come see Trevor Lewis and Kyron McMaster at the Caribbean Hut.

 Lewis said he thrives on catering to customers who have never had Caribbean food before, and he allows you to try samples until you find something you like.
 The oxtail, jerk chicken and stew chicken are popular menu items.